Consumer Medicine Information

 dantrolene (a muscle relaxant)

-cyclosporin, which you may have been given after an operation or because of rheumatoid arthritis
+ciclosporin, which you may have been given after an operation or because of rheumatoid

 rifampicin (an antibiotic)